 Planning a UK road trip to England or elsewhere can be tough.

-There are SO MANY places, ideas, options and reviews- how on earth are you supposed to choose?
+There are SO MANY places, ideas, options and reviews- how on earth are you supposed to choose the best way or most scenic drives?

 Then, you have to factor in how long you have for your UK road trip (remembering that much of rural UK has smaller, slower roads, so it takes a lot longer to get there than you might expect.

-So, if you’re planning a road trip around England and the UK and feeling overwhelmed, here are some of the best itinerary ideas to help you.
-We’ll discuss the best bits of each area, why and when you should visit, how far it is from London and how long it takes to explore.
+So, if you’re planning a road trip around England (and the UK) and feeling overwhelmed, here are some of our favourite road trips and itinerary ideas to help you.
+We’ll discuss the best bits of each area, why and when you should visit, how far it is from London and where you should allow extra time to explore.

-Ok, the first thing to decide is where you want to go on your road trip.
-Also, remember that England is only one section of the UK- there are several other countries to explore.
+The first thing to decide is where you want to visit on your road trip.
+Also, remember that England is only one section of the UK- there are several other countries to explore (England, Wales, Scotland and Northern Ireland make up the United Kingdom).

 So, if you want to do a full UK road trip, you’ll need more time than if you were just doing an England road trip.

 Our biggest tip is not to overface yourself.
-Whether you only have a few days for a trip from London or a week to explore, make sure you leave time to actually get out of your vehicle and explore the places you’re visiting.
+Whether you only have a long weekend for a quick trip from London or a week to get out on the open road and tour, make sure you leave time to actually get out of your vehicle and explore the places you’re visiting- you’ll find plenty of historic sites, sandy beaches and incredible routes to enjoy.

-Roughly speaking, you can split England into half- south and North (line roughly goes through Birmingham) or even further into quarters if you only have time for a one week road trip.
+Roughly speaking, you can split England in half- the South of England and the North (the line roughly goes through Birmingham) or even further into quarters if you only have time for a one-week road trip.

-Again, how far you can travel will depend on how much time you have, as well as how you are travelling, but to do each half ‘properly’ we would recommend 2-3 weeks.
+Again, how far you can travel will depend on how much time you have, as well as how you are travelling (rental car, motorhome or public transport), but to do each half ‘properly’ we would recommend at least 2-3 weeks- especially if it’s your first time in England.

-Having said that, you can travel up through England in less time than that- here’s our one week in England road trip itinerary.
+Having said that, you can see some of the best sights in less time than that- here’s our one week in England road trip itinerary.

 Where to stay during your England road trip